“My dog doesn’t want to lick me.”

 In these cases, you’re also going to notice drooling and lip-smacking.

-Stress and anxiety could also make a dog more affectionate and clingier than usual.
+Stress and anxiety (especially separation anxiety) could also make a dog more affectionate and clingier than usual.

 Since licking is a reminder of puppyhood and safety, it tends to calm some dogs.

 As a result, your pooch might attempt to soothe his anxiety by excessively grooming himself or you.